Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-02/07-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

 We organize these different files into groups, just like you do with your other non-web-based files.
 We commonly refer to the containers of these files as "folders," because that's exactly as they function; folios containing related files.
-In addition, most operating systems represent these folders with graphic icons (folders), so its reasonable that we call them that.
+In addition, most operating systems represent these folders with graphic icons (folders), so it's reasonable that we call them that.

 But once we branch away from our desktop however, this term is a little less applicable.
 Consider this URL: